datacamp-content-public/DataWeek-101/chapter1.md

 `@instructions`
-Print all the numbers lower than 10 in the list `my_numbers`
+Print all the numbers higher than 10 in the list `my_numbers`

 `@hint`